JoseCortezz25/JSON-AI/README.md

 # JSON AI
-Web App that allows users to generate JSON from a prompt and a defined structure, or through a TypeScript type or interface.
+Web app that facilitates the rapid and easy generation of AI-assisted mocks.

+It allows you to create fictitious data in JSON format on any topic by entering a structure or using a type or interface.
+The application offers the option to select between models such as GPT (OpenAI), Gemini (Google), or Claude (Anthropic), and allows you to adjust the creativity level for content generation.

 ![Imagen de la app](https://raw.githubusercontent.com/JoseCortezz25/JSON-AI/main/screenshot.jpg)